Aki78/AirportHeistGroup3MetropoliaProject/README.md

 ### How the game works

 Airport Heist is a single player game, where the main character aims to make it to the destination airport, before they are captured or their money runs out.

+The main character starts the game with 5000€.
+Each flight cost money based on how long the flight is.
+Money is equal to points, so when the player reaches portugal their score is equal to how much money they have left.
+In order to get more money, and therefore points, players may choose to steal.

 #### Travel